 If you’re at a point where you can no longer opt out of their game, a manipulator has likely gotten hold of your emotions.
 They’ve had you emotionally involved.

-This usually happens when people who’re close to us manipulate us.
-It’s easy ignoring strangers, but ignoring friends and family members is hard and can have consequences.
+This usually happens when people who are close to us manipulate us.
+It’s easy to ignore strangers, but ignoring friends and family members is hard and can have consequences.

 Once you’re under your manipulator’s emotional grip, you can’t help getting affected emotionally by the things they say and do.